lightdash/lightdash/docs/docs/references/tables.md

 2. **Click `dbt refresh` in Lightdash.**
 This will re-sync your dbt project in Lightdash so that any changes you made to your dbt models is shown in Lightdash (e.g. adding a new table).

+### Order fields by

+Notes on the order logic:
+- Fields order defaults to "label"
+- Since metrics can be declared in multiple places we forced the following order: **dbt metrics** > **metrics in model metadata** > **metrics in dimension metadata**
+- Group labels inherit the index of the first dimension that uses it